 |Children under age 5 may be eligible for free or discounted tickets at some sites.|

-As you can see, if you visit all five attractions, you’ll save up to $90 per person.
-That’s a savings of just over 50%!
-And, while the savings are greater for adults than for kids, a discount of almost 43% is still nothing to turn your nose up at.
+If you visit all five attractions, you’ll save up to $82 per person.
+That’s a savings of 45%!
+And, while the savings are greater for adults than for kids, a discount of almost 35% is still nothing to turn your nose up at.

 Seattle CityPASS Attractions Guide